viniciusvidal2/ai-apps-5g/README.md

 ```

 Cuda and tensorflow versions might need to adapt, but you should be able to run the example scripts after successful installation.

+## Sample data
+The audio file we are using as an example can be downloaded from [this google drive link](https://drive.google.com/file/d/1Y_76o_JHO1fKb_lL-e-7G7UnnCcN1Ea6/view?usp=drive_link)